MischaU8/yumyum/modelling/model-the-star-of-david_KzNhk4Iicyg.md

 them
-extrude the selected faces to make a solid hide the curves then add Phillips to the edges and you're all set oh look at the time foreign
+extrude the selected faces to make a solid hide the curves then add Phillips to the edges and you're all set